wp-plugins/admin-post-navigation/readme.txt

 Adds links to navigate to the next and previous posts when editing a post in the WordPress admin.

-This plugin adds "<< Previous" and "Next >>" links to the "Edit Post" admin page, if a previous and next post are present, respectively.
+This plugin adds "&larr; Previous" and "Next &rarr;" links to the "Edit Post" admin page if a previous and next post are present, respectively.
 The link titles (visible when hovering over the links) reveal the title of the previous/next post.
 The links link to the "Edit Post" admin page for the previous/next posts so that you may edit them.

-Currently, a previous/next post is determined by the next lower/higher valid post based on relative sequential post ID and which the user can edit.
+By default, a previous/next post is determined by the next lower/higher valid post based on relative sequential post ID and which the user can edit.
 Other post criteria such as post type (draft, pending, etc), publish date, post author, category, etc, are not taken into consideration when determining the previous or next post.
+How posts are navigated, and post types and post statuses to restrict navigation can be customized via filters (see Filters section).

 NOTE: Be sure to save the post currently being edited before navigating away to the previous/next post.